If you have any questions, please don’t hesitate to contact us.

 MULTIPLE ORGANISM is a genre and gender-bending surrealist comedy for adults (18+).
 Expect bizarre and hilarious nudity using the body as a projection surface, plus colourful shadow puppetry projections, and an original musical soundtrack.

-WINNER of the Critic’s Choice Award, Artistic Risk Award, Cultch-ivating the Fringe Award and Pick of the Fringe at Vancouver Fringe in 2017.
+-Winner Critic’s Pick, Artistic Risk Award & Pick of the Fringe at Vancouver Fringe 2017

 The Nose Knows ~ 30mins.
 Family Audience

 Journey with Mind of a Snail to unseen microscopic worlds inside the body.
 “The Nose Knows,” is a hilarious, imaginative, and musical shadow puppet show for all ages!
 Watch as Professor Onomatopoeia and Clovis use their “zoom machine” (overhead projectors) to look into how the nose works and to find out why it’s running!

 A surreal quest into the microscopic innards of a Unicorn.
 A dark comedy that is beautiful and strange, with handmade layered projections and original music.
 We’re going viral!